cronkitedata/dataj/content/syllabus.md

 ## Required materials and texts

 All of the hardware and software required for class is available in the labs.
 If you choose to use your own laptop, it must be running Mac OS High Sierra (version 10.13 or newer) or Windows 10 (or newer).
 All Mac and Windows machines made or updated since 2017 meet these requirements.
-Please contact Prof. Cohen if you’re not sure if your operating system needs updating.
-You’ll struggle if you’re trying to do this on a tablet, and I won’t help you if you insist on trying.
+Please contact me if you’re not sure if your operating system needs updating.
+A tablet just won't work.

 A regular mouse is strongly recommended.
 A basic wired mouse that connects to your USB port costs about $10 on Amazon.

 ### Books and software

 You do not need to buy any books or software.
 This site contains or links to all of the reading, viewing, and texts you need.
-We are using We are a [bespoke online textbook](https://cronkitedata.github.io/djtextbook/) I made that puts together and updates a lot of handouts and tutorials I've had scattered around various Canvas sites, Google Drive docs and Github repos.
-It's a work in progress that will be updated throughout the semester as you have questions and ideas.
+We are using a [bespoke online textbook](https://cronkitedata.github.io/djtextbook/) I made that puts together and updates a lot of handouts and tutorials I've had scattered around various Canvas sites, Google Drive docs and Github repos.
+It's a work in progress that will be updated throughout the semester.

 The following free software will be used extensively in this class.

 * The Slack app.
 When possible, use the app rather than the version in your browser.
 The browser lacks some of the functions that are in the app.
 * A free copy of Microsoft Excel available in https://myapps.asu.edu .
 When you go to Office 365 there, there will be a link on the upper right to download and install Office.
 The online version won’t work.
 We’re only going to use Excel for about two weeks, so you might just want to use the ones in labs if you haven’t already downloaded it.
 * R and RStudio, both free community versions.
 We’ve tried using the cloud version in the past only to continually run into problems during your project.
 I don’t recommend it.
-* We might also use OpenRefine (Links to an external site.) for one or two classes.
-It’s an easy thing to install, but we’ve had mixed success getting it to work in the labs because of permissions.
-Don’t worry about this until it’s time.

-There will be a lot of recommended books and readings in each week’s assignments.
+We'll discuss any other software.
+We may use Github as a repository for some of the assignments, and we may use OpenRefine for data cleaning.
+Both are free.

+#### Recommended

+[The Art of Access: Strategies for Acquiring Public Records](https://www.amazon.com/Art-Access-Strategies-Acquiring-Records/dp/1506380700/ref=pd_sbs_14_t_0/141-5195764-7429116), David Cullier and Charles N. Davis, 2nd edition (2018).
+This is an invaluable guide for this most important part of your reporting tradecraft, but it's quite expensive.

+[Investigative Reporters' Handbook: A Guide to Documents, Databases, and Techniques](https://store.macmillanlearning.com/us/product/Investigative-Reporters-Handbook/p/1319102840?_ga=2.33227454.1887889074.1629301752-1807901874.1626798218), 6th Edition , by Brant Houston and Mark Horvit, 2021.
+Available for rent or purchase from MacMillan Learning.
+I believe this will be a required text elsewhere in your program - if so, I'll make use of it.
+If not, it's a great guidebook.
+Be sure not to purchase an earlier edition - the 6th is a major rewrite.

 ## Grading

 The class uses a point system that initially adds up to 1,000 points for the semester.
-In the past, we’ve found that we sometimes have to drop an assignment, making the total add up to something less than 1,000.
-I hope we can keep on track this semester, but be prepared for it to change.

 * Daily work: 300 points
 * Spreadsheet assessment: 100 points